mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

                               data_type=DataType.Can,
                               polynomial_order=2)

 This entry is added to the general user input dictionary.
-Note that for some ofthe inputs enums from *enums.py* are used, e.g. *FitType.Polynomial*.
+Note that for some of the inputs enums from *enums.py* are used, e.g. *FitType.Polynomial*.
 This approach is used throughout the reduction-backend.